This is a second post in the series of CUBE configuration. You can find the first one here.

 If you have a specific scenario that you need assistance with, let us know in the comments and we’ll be happy to help.

-Since our communication to the provider is IP based, some extra considerations has to be made when using FoIP.
+Since our communication to the provider is IP based, some extra considerations have to be made when using FoIP.

 The solution to both of the above problems is the T.38 protocol.
 You can think of it as the TCP of faxing.
 It negotiates, controls and verifies (and re-transmits) the fax transmission.